Skip to Content

 A common repetitive strain injury is carpal tunnel syndrome (CTS), caused by an improper desk or keyboard height.
 Desks that prevent the wrist’s repeated or prolonged flexion or torsion can prevent CTS.

-An is designed to prevent carpal tunnel syndrome by reducing the pressure on the hands and wrists.
+An ergonomic keyboard is designed to prevent carpal tunnel syndrome by reducing the pressure on the hands and wrists.
 They are usually curved or split type keyboards, have a low profile, and a slight negative tilt to prevent the wrists from extending too much.

 Addressing Awkward and Bad Posture